Estimated reading time: 5 minutes

 Associates Degree Programs

-An associates degree program also includes a liberal arts education.
-Before you enroll in such a program, research what your state’s regulations are regarding counseling others.
+An associate’s degree program also includes a liberal arts education.
+Before enrolling in such a program, research your state’s regulations regarding counseling others.

 However, even if your dream is to pursue a higher level of education, it may not be possible right now.
 Those struggling with finances or who have other responsibilities may need more time.